iNavFlight/inav/docs/LED pin PWM.md

 As alternative function, it is possible to generate PWM signal with specified duty ratio on the LED pin.

 Feature can be used to drive external devices.
-It also is used to simulate OSD joystick to control cameras.
+It is also used to simulate OSD joystick to control cameras.

-PWN frequency is fixed to 24kHz with duty ratio between 0 and 100%.
+PWM frequency is fixed to 24kHz with duty ratio between 0 and 100%.

 There are four modes of opearation:
 - low